 If your insurer has requested a PMA, call me on 05793 20836.
 One of our insurers may be able to offer you cover based on questionnaires instead.

 Things you don’t want to share with anybody:

 Things you have to share with an insurance company

 When you apply for life cover here in Ireland, the insurance company will ask you routine medical questions to figure out if you’re worth insuring.

 If you answer no to all of these questions, meaning you don’t have any health issues, the insurer will usually offer you cover immediately.

 However, should you tick a yes box, they’ll ask you for more information.
 The insurer may even ask you to complete a separate questionnaire specific to that condition.
 Complete this in full, and they should be able to offer you cover.

 But if you’re unsure of a certain reading or a date, the insurer will write to your GP for clarification.
 The report is called a Private Medical Attendants Report or PMAR for short (or PMA for even shorter).
 These days, the insurers try to avoid a PMA as the GP will look for north of €130 to complete the report.
-Nice money if you can get it.
 Also, because GP surgeries are so busy, it can take weeks to complete the report, which doesn’t help you, the insurer or me.

 Let’s be blunt, if you’re a patient at a busy surgery and you need a PMA, it will delay your application by weeks if not months.

 If your insurer has requested a PMA, get in touch, I may be able to get you cover quickly without the need for a PMA.

-Right, let’s move onto the nitty gritty of mortgage protection or life insurance medical.
+Right, let’s move on to the nitty-gritty of a mortgage protection or life insurance medical.

 A PMAR (Private Medical Attendants Report) is a medical questionnaire that the insurer sends to your GP to complete.